 B. Low to mid level turntable systems often don't have high enough resolution to take full advantage the more expensive PPA.

-However if you do want to use an external PPA that is better than the PPA built-in to the turntable or powered speakers I suggest Schitt Mani 2 for $150USD
+If you want to use an external PPA that is better I suggest Schitt Mani 2 for $150US

-or the Rega Fono Mini A2D mk2 MM at around $200USD.
+or the Rega Fono Mini A2D mk2 MM at around $200US.

-or the iFi Zen Air Phono or iFi ZEN Phono 3 from around $130USD to $250USD.
+or the iFi Zen Air Phono or iFi ZEN Phono 3 from around $130US to $250US.

 or the Atom Phono which also has tonal controls $150USD.

 If you want to UPGRADE your system I suggest you first spend the money elsewhere.
-However, when you have a turntable/cartridge combo worth around $1,000USD or more and the amplifier and speakers are of a similar sound quality.
-Then it can be worth considering adding a nice PPA like this Cambridge Audio Duo MM MC for around $350USD which also has a headphone jack.
+However, when you have a turntable/cartridge combo worth around $1,000US or more and the amplifier and speakers are of a similar sound quality.
+Then it can be worth considering adding a nice PPA like this Cambridge Audio Duo MM MC for around $350US which also has a headphone jack.